dstorrs/mfd_combat_simulator/README.md

       if the chosen opponent has one or more bodyguards, choose a random bodyguard instead else, use the chosen opponent

 Everyone will attack each round.
 The matchups are random so it's possible that some people will get attacked multiple times and some people won't be attacked at all.
-Also, it's usually not the case that two people swing at each other, so a defender is generally not going to hit back at their attacker.
+Also, it's usually not the case that two people will end up choosing to swing at each other, so a defender is generally not going to hit back at their attacker.

-Once matchups are assigned, the attacker rolls (Dice) percentile dice; any roll that is
+Once matchups are assigned, combat goes:

-<= ToHit generates a potential hit.
-The defender then rolls (Dice) percentile dice; any
-roll that is <= ToDefend will block one incoming hit.
-As mentioned above, (potential hits) - (blocked hits) is the number of HP inflicted on the defender for that round.
+  attacker rolls (Dice) percentile dice. each die that is <= ToHit generates 1 potential hit defender rolls (Dice) percentile dice. each die that is <= ToDefend blocks 1 hit defender loses (potential hits) - (blocked hits) HP

+ToHit    = (0.3 + BonusToHit    + any bonuses from allies)
+ToDefend = (0.3 + BonusToDefend + any bonuses from allies)

+See 'The Heroes.csv and Villains.csv Spec' section below for details on how bonuses from allies work.

 ## The Heroes.csv and Villains.csv Spec